cncf/xds/proposals/TP3-xds-error-propagation.md

 ## Proposal

-The proposal introduces two new fields to the DiscoveryResponse proto.
-The first, `resource_errors`, will detail Resource-specific errors and be included in both SotW and Incremental xDS protocols.
-The second, `removed_resources`, will specifically identify resources that no longer exist, addressing a current gap in the SotW protocol's signaling capabilities.
+The proposal introduces a new field to the DiscoveryResponse/DeltaDiscoveryResponse proto.
+This new field `resource_errors` will detail Resource-specific errors and be included in both SotW and Incremental xDS protocols.

 ```textproto
 // New Proto Message